 Gordon Bennett Memorial

 Calculated Rate of Approach Task

 Official Notice Board

-The competitors will receive official flight information about tasks, weather and results through the “Official Notice Board”
+The competitors will receive official flight information about rules, tasks, weather and results through the “Electronic Notice Board”

 Competitors from all over the world will come to Mersch.
 Quite some world top ranked pilots will challenge all participants in a great competition.